Home » CHI 2026 Accessibility FAQ

 Can I bring my guide dog?

-Yes!
-Guide dogs and other service animals are welcome at CHI 2026.
-A relief area will be provided.
-We are still finalizing the exact location, though it is likely to be just outside the main building.
+Yes, guide dogs and other service animals are welcome at CHI 2026.
+A relief area will be provided in front of entrances C and D of the main building.
 Please indicate on your registration form if you plan to bring a service animal to the conference.

 Can I attend the conference by robot?